 If a user identifier (e.g. address, userId, etc) of type anyURI is in the form of a SIP URI, it MUST be defined according to [RFC3261].

-If a user identifier (e.g. address, userId, etc) of type anyURI is in the form of an Anonymous Customer Reference (ACR), it MUST be defined according to [IETF_ACR_draft], i.e. it MUST include the protocol prefix 'acr:' followed by the ACR.
+If a user identifier (e.g. address, userId, etc) of type anyURI is in the form of an Anonymous Customer Reference (ACR), it MUST be defined according to Appendix H of [REST_NetAPI_ACR].

 The ACR ‘auth’ is a supported reserved keyword, and MUST NOT be assigned as an ACR to any particular end user.
 See G.1.2 for details regarding the use of this reserved keyword.